Ombito/Phase2CodeChallenge-2/README.md

 1. Clone the repository from GitHub.
 2. Install the required dependencies.
-3. Start the local server running JSON DB server.
+3. Start the local server running JSON DB server on port 8001 `http://localhost:8001/my-bots`.
 4. Run the app.
 5. Open the index.html file in your preferred web browser.